Stocks Struggle To End Week On High Note - UrduPoint

 Stocks Struggle To End Week On High Note

-The Dow Jones Industrial Average was flat while the S&P 500 and tech-heavy Nasdaq were in the red in early trades.
+The Dow Jones Industrial Average was down while the S&P 500 and tech-heavy Nasdaq were in the red by late morning trade.

-European markets were up in afternoon deals, with London leading gains as it rose more than one percent despite data showing an unexpected drop in retail sales in October.
+European markets were up in afternoon deals, with London leading gains as it closed up more than one percent despite data showing an unexpected drop in retail sales in October.

 Hong Kong closed down 2.1 percent, with shares in Chinese e-commerce titan Alibaba hammered after the company cancelled a spinoff of its cloud computing arm, citing the US-China chip war.

-Weaker-than-expected US inflation data this week which fanned hopes that the Federal Reserve would not need to further hike interest rates before cutting.
+Weaker-than-expected US inflation data this week fanned hopes that the Federal Reserve would not need to hike interest rates further before cutting.

 The data gave a strong boost to global stock markets earlier in the week.